yukaary/go-docker-dns/README.md

 To work with a docker tool like a [fig](http://www.fig.sh/index.html) - isolated development environments using Docker -, this program will help a name resolving when you scale a something like a clustered service.

 First of all, my motivation to make this is building a rabbitMQ cluster over a 1 coreOS machine using fig. Currently docker itelf has a limitation to link nighborhood containers.
-There are a way to link a container at starting a container with link option.
-It links a working container, but not working one.
-While using a fig, RabbitMQ try to access another nodes when a new node (machine) is added.
+There are a way to link a container at starting with `--link` option.
+It can link a working container, but not working one.
+While using a fig, RabbitMQ try to access another nodes when a new node is added.

 Here is a sample `fig.yml`.